Saikiran-12345/devops_EXP1/README.md

-A simple Calculator for ARthametic operations using Html,css,js
+A simple Calculator for Athametic operations using Html,css,js